muratk5n/thirdwave/en/README.md

 ---

 With the right tech and culture around it crypto, or 'cybercurrencies', could truly be decentralized / useful.
+Not there yet.

 ---